 Being top-tier speaker, you may be inclined to think these are the best subwoofers out there.
-However, that’s not the whole story, Yes, these subwoofers sound amazing and some would argue that they are some of the best sounding out there.
+However, that’s not the whole story, Yes, our picks sound amazing and some would argue that they are some of the best sounding out there.
 The issue comes with the price.
-These subwoofers are expensive, and this price bracket is where that starts to pose a bit on an issue.
+These models are expensive, and this price bracket is where that starts to pose a bit on an issue.

-This is the point of diminishing return for subwoofers.
+In this price range we are reaching the point of diminishing returns.
 While they are better than cheaper options, they are not better by the ratio of their price.
 The dropoff is less of a concern for audiophiles looking for the utmost performance.
 However, if you’re trying to get the best value, this isn’t the best place to look.

 That’s not to say features aren’t present.
 Familiar things like phase, tunable crossover,and automatic signal sensing are, of course, present.
-Furthermore, features like different positioning options push these subwoofers to be a cut above cheaper options.
+Furthermore, features like different positioning options push them to be a cut above cheaper options.
 The features here matter in terms of the sound, adding to that overall focus.

-Each of these subwoofers are beautiful.
+Each of the top picks are beautiful.
 The majority of them are smaller than previous options.
 Again, focus on sound, not on specs.
 Following suit with dialing things back, each of these subwoofers feature a clean, black-box styled aesthetic.
 However, there’s something that feels more premium.
-The subwoofers don’t just fit in, but they fit in while looking independently beautiful.
+They don’t just fit in, but they fit in while looking independently beautiful.

 Additionally, the build of these seem much more rigid.
 This is inclusive of both the cabinet and woofer housing, reinforcing the whole subwoofer.
 This brings not only longevity internally and externally, in addition to improving the overall response of the box.

 Now, don’t misunderstand anything that I’m saying here.
 Each one of these subwoofers is beautifully designed with a low-end that’s tight and consistent, thumping your house with each hit.
-The features, while not extensive, provide a few options for integrating the subwoofers into your setup in the most seamless way.
+The features, while not extensive, provide a few options for integrating them into your setup in the most seamless way.